 The challenge is that not all applications are built the same and some legacy applications don’t have the standard APIs or connections to enable complete monitoring of these applications.
 Sometimes legacy applications create a monitoring black hole where nothing goes in or out.
 The only way to close said black hole is with the right visibility to deliver the KPIs to make better-informed decisions for the enterprise.

-I don’t want to give the impression that this is something out of the ordinary as desktop application monitoring of legacy systems is very similar to conventional monitoring.
+You don’t want to give the impression that this is something out of the ordinary as desktop application monitoring of legacy systems is very similar to conventional monitoring.
 The usual way to monitor these applications is to script at the network protocol level.
 But what happens when the legacy applications don’t fit the standard model.
 A good example is the many desktop applications that tie to local processing.

 Of course, there is hope for monitoring these desktop/legacy applications.
 With the right tool, organizations can create real user/application uptime based on usage.
 No matter your opinion, monitoring legacy applications and ensuring they are running properly and running at top level is important to the bottom line of any business.